 Requests for access and correction to client information

 At any stage clients may request to see and correct the personal information about them kept on file.
 The psychologist may discuss the contents with them and/or give them a copy, subject to the exceptions in the Privacy Act 1988 (Cth).
-If satisfied that personal information is inaccurate, out of date or incomplete, reasonable steps will be taken in the circumstances to ensure that this information is corrected.
-All requests by clients for access to or correction of personal information held about them should be lodged with the Manager on 02 9362 9297 or at firstname.lastname@example.org.
-These requests will be responded to in writing within 30 days, and an appointment will be made if necessary for clarification purposes.
+If satisfied that personal information is inaccurate, out of date, or incomplete, reasonable steps will be taken in the circumstances to ensure that this information is corrected.
+All requests by clients for access to or correction of personal information held about them should be lodged with the Manager on 02 9362 9297, or at email@example.com.
+These requests will be responded to in writing within 30 days, and, if necessary, an appointment will be made for clarification purposes.

 Office of the Australian Information Commissioner, GPO Box 5218, Sydney, NSW 2001.